cantlin/at.cantl.in/_posts/2012-11-29-fast-page-start.md

 ## The Infamous Blocking Script

-Increasingly, our initial response body isn't much more than the shopping list of assets we need to cook up a complete render.
+Increasingly, our webserver's initial response body isn't much more than the shopping list of assets we need to cook up a complete render.
 There are huge wins to be had optimising how we handle getting all this stuff to the user.

 In the past browsers would block on <code>&lt;script&gt;</code> tags to the extent of waiting for each remote piece of Javascript to fully download, parse and execute before downloading the next asset.
 This was dumb for many reasons.